 You may have heard the term lead stacking or super list.
 What that means is that the seller has several layers of motivation.
-Here is an example: A probate lead where the family or the executor is out of state, the property has a lot of equity but also needs a lot of repairs or updates.
+Here is an example: A probate lead where the family or the executor is out of state, the property has a lot of equity and needs a lot of repairs or updates.
 Can you see where this would be a much more valuable lead than just an absentee owner?
-What about an absentee owner that has a property they can’t rent or sell that has been vandalized, and they now have code violations?
+What about an absentee owner with a property they can’t rent or sell that has been vandalized, and they now have code violations?
 This would also be a very motivated seller.

-Any time you have 2 or 3 different motivations to sell, that is a very valuable lead.
+Any time you have 2 or 3 different motivations to sell that is a very valuable lead.

-Success in real estate ultimately comes down getting sellers to choose you.
-You do that with strong branding, and a willingness to solve their problems so they can move on with their life.
+Success in real estate ultimately comes down to getting sellers to choose you.
+You do that with strong branding and a willingness to solve their problems so they can move on with their life.
 We are in the marketing business and the problem-solving business that just happens to involve real estate.

 I like to use postcards primarily for absentee owner mailings.
 Why?
 Because they are cheaper, and I’ve found that they work really well.
-However, I used a computer-generated letter for a long time and that worked really well too.
+However, I used a computer-generated letter for a long time, and that worked really well too.
 So, I have a couple of resources for you today.

 One is a copy of my absentee owner letter that I use when I’m sending a letter.
 I’ll put a link here so you can get that totally free.
 Get your free letter.

-The second resource is my course Probate Investing Simplified.
+The second resource is my course, Probate Investing Simplified.
 Do yourself a favor and check it out.

 When you find an absentee owner that is also settling an estate, that leads is one of the best leads you can get your hands on.
 But… you need to know the ins and outs of working with folks in probate.
-You need to be able to show up as “the expert”.
+You need to be able to show up as “the expert.”